loganmeetsworld/homographs-talk-2018/blog.md

 ### Version 1 of Internationalized Domain Names

-That’s the question ICANN was asking themselves when they [proposed and implemented IDNs](https://www.icann.org/resources/pages/idn-guidelines-2003-06-20-en) as a standard protocol for domain names in the late 90s.
+ICANN attempted to answer this question when they [proposed and implemented IDNs](https://www.icann.org/resources/pages/idn-guidelines-2003-06-20-en) as a standard protocol for domain names in the late 90s.
 They wanted a more global internet so they opened up domains to a variety of unicode represented scripts.

 What's a script?
 A script is a collection of letters/signs for a single system.
 For example, Latin is a script that supports many languages, whereas a script like Kanji is one of the scripts supporting the Japanese language.
 Scripts can support many languages, and languages can be made of multiple scripts.
 ICANN keeps tables of all unicode character it associates with any given script.